 Students, faculty members and alumni take pride in the College's continuing legacy as one of the nation's top programs for teaching exceptional writing.

 Many alumni recall the days of "yes" themes, where, in order to pass English Composition, they had to write two papers without a single spelling, grammar or logic mistake.
 Today, teaching students to write well is part of every faculty member’s job.
 Students must take three writing-intensive courses offered throughout the curriculum that call for extensive writing and rewriting.
 As a result, students are just as likely to hone their writing skills in Linear Algebra as they are in Literary Theory.

-As a college that has valued good writing for more than two centuries, Hamilton is proud to join in celebrating the fifth annual National Day on Writing.
-On campus, students will mark the day with a contest sponsored by the Writing Center.
+As a college that has valued good writing for more than two centuries, Hamilton is proud to join in celebrating the seventh annual National Day on Writing.
 Alumni are encouraged add their comments to a page of reflections that highlight how writing skills developed at Hamilton affect their personal and professional lives.